 To Start OffBefore and during writing, thinking these questions is a good idea.

-Is this just a story or is this trying to be realistic?Again, not every horror work will scare the hell out of the reader and make them call for their brown pants.
+Is this diving into a genre, or is this trying to be realistic?Again, not every horror work will scare the hell out of the reader and make them call for their brown pants.
 Some people may laugh at a zombie apocalypse story that tries to be scary.
 Do you want to fool people into thinking this was real, or stick with Zombies Everywhere Issue #14528: Electric Boogaloo?
-Keep in mind that both kinds can be scary, so don't go into writing describing everything in great detail, and have a paranoiac writing Madness Mantra all over the walls.
+Keep in mind that both kinds can be scary, but that once you take a deep dive into genre, it's hard to make your readers accept heavy realism again.

 How are you trying to scare them?This one is very important.
 There are many ways to disturb someone to the point of frequent nightmares.
-There are many things that writers use:
+These are some tools that writers use.